dwarvesf/playground/Engineering/Atomic package in Golang.md

 ### Benchmark solutions

-I make a benchmark test for three implementations.
-The logic using `atomic` quite fast than `mutex lock`, around 0.33 % in this case.
+Below is a benchmark test for three implementations.
+The logic using `atomic` is faster than `mutex lock`, around 0.33 % in this case.

 | Benchmark                         | Run   | Speed           |
 | --------------------------------- | ----- | --------------- |